sgirabin/coursera-develop-data-product-project/presentation.md

 ========================================================

 The data shows that Internet penetration trend among ASEAN countries are totally diversified.
-While, the trend for Mobile penetration are mostly balance, except for emerging market like Myanmar and Cambodia.

 Singapore as the most developed country in region, dominate Internet and Mobile penetration in the region.
 While Cambodia and Myanmar in the bottom 2.